vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-organizations.md

 updatedAt: "2022-12-08T18:41:35.402Z"
 ---

->ℹ️ The **B2B Organizations** app is part of VTEX's [B2B Suite](https://developers.vtex.com/docs/guides/vtex-b2b-suite) solution: a collection of apps that allow stores to manage organizations, storefront roles and permissions, and checkout settings for B2B commerce relationships.
+> ℹ️️ The **B2B Organizations** app is part of VTEX's [B2B Suite](https://developers.vtex.com/docs/guides/vtex-b2b-suite) solution: a collection of apps that allow stores to manage organizations, storefront roles and permissions, and checkout settings for B2B commerce relationships.
 We recommend that you use it alongside the other apps in this suite for all functionalities to work as expected.

 In the B2B model, sales goals go beyond a high order conversion rate.
 They include simplifying the relationship between companies, reducing costs, and increasing performance by providing the customer with the best possible shopping experience.